dhveerap/edge-developer/microsoft-edge/dev-guide/browser-features/reading-view.md

 -   With this meta tag and attribute, you can choose the content that should be displayed on Immersive Reader, we bypass all the checks and only show the content marked as edgeReadable.
 -   If only EDGE_READABLE_FRAME meta tag is present without any HTML Elements having edgeReadable attribute we try to force Immersive Reader on entire page and if page is not compatible, the content displayed might not be as good as other compatible pages.
--   Any node can be marked as edgeReadable except iframes.
+-   Any HTML Element can be marked as edgeReadable except iframe.

 ## Enable Immersive Reader for specific iframe